C38C/NIF_Photobiology/README.md

 ## How to use
-1. Download the code using `git clone https://github.com/C38C/NIF_Photobiology.git` on the command line/Terminal.
+1. Download the code using `git clone https://github.com/C38C/NIF_Photobiology.git` or [directly from Github](https://github.com/C38C/NIF_Photobiology/archive/refs/heads/master.zip).
 2. Explore the example files.